 Jean-Sylvain Bailly was born 15 September 1736 in Paris at the Louvre.
 He was the son of Jacques Bailly, an artist and supervisor of the Louvre.
 As Bailly’s family was involved with the arts, it was only natural he would follow in their footsteps, which he did initially, showing talent in poetry and letters.
 However, the intellectual Bailly, described as tall, serious, and firm in character, found he was more attracted to astronomy having been introduced to the field by the French astronomer Nicolas Louis de La Caille (sometimes spelled Lacaille).
 It was after this introduction that Bailly became enamored with everything related to astronomy.

-When the French Revolution erupted, Bailly found himself in the middle of the revolution.
-This resulted in him putting his love for astronomy aside and turning his attention to politics.
-He was elected to the Estates General in May of 1789, and, a month later, he was elected president of the National Assembly (a revolutionary group formed from members of the third estate).
-A few days after the formation of the National Assembly, he found himself presiding over the proceedings of the Tennis Court, an event where members of the National Assembly took an oath and pledged they would not disband until a new national constitution was drafted and implemented.
+When the French Revolution erupted, Jean-Sylvain Bailly found himself in the middle of the revolution.
+This resulted in him putting his love for science and astronomy aside and turning his attention to politics.
+He was elected to the Estates General in May of 1789, and a month later, he was elected president of the National Assembly (a revolutionary group formed from members of the third estate).
+A few days after the formation of the National Assembly, he found himself presiding over the proceedings of the Tennis Court, an event where members of the National Assembly took an oath, and pledged they would not disband until a new national constitution was drafted and implemented.

-After the Bastille was stormed on 14 July 1789, a new government in Paris was established called the Commune.
-Under the Commune, Bailly was elected the first mayor of Paris and soon after presented King Louis XVI with a tricolor cockade and keys to the city, stating:
+After the Bastille was stormed on 14 July 1789, a new government in Paris was established.
+It was called the Commune and Bailly was elected under it as the first mayor of Paris.
+He soon after presented King Louis XVI with a tricolor cockade and keys to the city, stating:

 “I bring to your Majesty the keys of your good city of Paris.
 They are the same that were presented to Henry IV.
 He had reconquered his people, here the people have reconquered their king.”